EntilZha/kuro/README.md

 * Django Admin: `/admin/`

+#### PostgreSQL

+At a certain point the concurrency supported by SQLite may not be sufficient to support multiple workers submitting experiment results.
+To fix this problem you will need to switch to using PostgreSQL.
+To do so you will need to:

+1. Install `docker` and `docker-compose`
+2. In the repository root run `docker-compose up`
+3. Set the environment variable `export KURO_USE_POSTGRES=1` on the command running the web server

 ### Future Features

 * Central server maintaining queue of work, and Workers being able to request work from the central server